-The Examiners and/or Auditors auditors of the Corporation IROC may request additional details of securities owned or sold short as they, in their discretion, believe necessary.
+The examiners and/or auditors of IIROC may request additional details of securities owned or sold short as they, in their discretion, believe necessary.

 Margin offsets

 Where there are margin offsets between categories, the residual should be shown in the category with the larger initial margin required before offsets.